confirm/PhpZabbixApi/README.md

 [![Build Status](https://travis-ci.org/confirm/PhpZabbixApi.svg?branch=master)](https://travis-ci.org/confirm/PhpZabbixApi)

-> __I'M LOOKING FOR CONTRIBUTORS, [CLICK HERE FOR MORE INFORMATIONS](https://github.com/confirm/PhpZabbixApi/issues/28)__

 ### About

 PhpZabbixApi is an open-source PHP class library to communicate with the Zabbix™ JSON-RPC API.

-Because PhpZabbixApi is generated directly from the origin Zabbix™ PHP front-end source code / files, each real Zabbix™ JSON-RPC API method is implemented (hard-coded) directly as an own PHP method.
+Because PhpZabbixApi is generated directly from the origin Zabbix™ PHP front-endsource code / files, each real Zabbix™ JSON-RPC API method is implemented (hard-coded) directly as an own PHP method.
 This means PhpZabbixApi is IDE-friendly, because you've a PHP method for each API method, and there are no PHP magic functions or alike.

 ### License